AlmePond/Geography_Stuff_I_Wanna_Know/README.md

 The deck currently features every countries (fully recognized or not) as well as most of the first-level subdivisions for Europe and America, and several other on the other continents.
 My goal is to ultimately add every country, it's still in progress.

+## How to Download

+1) Download the files from the repo*
+2) Go to Anki.
+Click file > import, then selec .apkg
+3) Copy/paste the content of the media folder in Anki's collection.media folder (On windows, should be C:\Users\Username\AppData\Roaming\Anki2\User 1\collection.media)
+4) Go back to Anki.
+Click tools > check media.
+You're done.

 ## How to use

 -	There is a tag for each type of territory, allowing to learn only specific countries if needed.
 For instance, you can filter with "geosiwk::Canada", if you only want the canadian provinces.